 The Friends has a 401(k) defined contribution retirement plan for its employees.
 The Friends will match 25% of the employees' contributions, up to 6% of their gross salary.
-The employees become vested in the plan over a five year period.
-The retirement expenses for the Friends in 2023 and 2022 were approximately \$8,500 and \$8,900, respectively.
+The employees become vested in the plan over a five-year period.
+The retirement expenses for the Friends in 2024 and 2023 were approximately \$10,200 and \$8,500, respectively, and is included in employee benefits on the consolidated statement of functional expenses.